tomerlevi444/klarna-client-ruby/README.md

       :store_secret => 'dr.alban'
     })

-You can exucute any API request by using the client connection set up above:
+You can execute any API request by using the client connection set up above:

     client.get_addresses(:pno => '410321-9202', :pno_encoding => 2, :type => 5)